 You can find more information about the book at the homepage of the book.

-The Cornell Database Group currently offers five regular courses in database systems and a weekly research seminar.
+The Cornell Database Group currently offers four regular courses in database systems.
 Introductory material is covered in a course in relational database technology (CS4320) with an associated practicum (CS4321).
-More advanced material is divided into a graduate course that focuses on enterprise information architectures (CS5300) and two graduate courses that cover fundamental papers in modern database technology (CS6320 and CS6322).
-We also have a weekly research lunch seminar (CS7390) where we read recent conference papers.
+More advanced material is covered in a graduate course on advanced database systems (CS6320) while another graduate course focuses on enterprise information architectures (CS5300).

 CS4320: Introduction to Database Systems.